-The markets for our Bandwidth Engine IC products are highly competitive.
+The markets for our products are highly competitive.
 We believe that the principal competitive factors are:

 - processing speed and performance;

 - density and cost;

-- low-power consumption;
+- power consumption;

 - reliability;

-- · interface requirements;
+- interface requirements;

 - ease with which technology can be customized for and incorporated into customers' products; and

 - level of technical support provided.

 We believe that we can compete favorably with respect to each of these criteria.
-Using our proprietary 1T-SRAM embedded memory and high-speed serial I/O IP provides our Bandwidth Engine ICs with a competitive advantage over alternative devices.
+Our proprietary 1T-SRAM embedded memory and high-speed serial I/O IP provides our Bandwidth Engine ICs with a competitive advantage over alternative devices.
 Alternative solutions are either DRAM or SRAM-based and can support either the memory size or speed requirements of high-performance networking systems, but generally not both.
 DRAM solutions provide a significant amount of memory at competitive cost, but DRAM solutions do not have the required fast access and cycle times to enable high-performance.
-The DRAM solutions currently used in networking systems include RLDRAM from Micron Technology, Inc. and Integrated Silicon Solutions, Inc., LLDRAM from Renesas and DDR from Samsung Electronics Co., Ltd., or Samsung, Micron and others.
+The DRAM solutions currently used in networking systems include RLDRAM from Micron Technology, Inc., or Micron, and Integrated Silicon Solutions, Inc., LLDRAM from Renesas and DDR from Samsung Electronics Co., Ltd., Micron and others.
+In addition, Micron has announced a hybrid memory cube DRAM product, which consists of multiple DRAMs connected with a serial interface.
 SRAM solutions can meet high-speed performance requirements, but often lack adequate memory size.
-The SRAM solutions currently used in networking systems primarily include QDR or similar SRAM products from Cypress Semiconductor Corporation, GSI Technology, Inc. and Samsung.
-The majority of the currently available SRAM and DRAM solutions use a parallel, rather than a serial I/O. To offset these drawbacks, system designers generally use more discrete memory ICs, resulting in higher power consumption and greater utilization of space on the line card.
+The SRAM solutions currently used in networking systems primarily include QDR or similar SRAM products from Cypress Semiconductor Corporation and GSI Technology, Inc. The majority of the currently available SRAM and DRAM solutions use a parallel, rather than a serial I/O. To offset these drawbacks, system designers generally use more discrete memory ICs, resulting in higher power consumption and greater utilization of space on the line card.
 Our competitors include established semiconductor companies with significantly longer operating histories, greater name recognition and reputation, large customer bases, dedicated manufacturing facilities and greater financial, technical, sales and marketing resources.
 This may allow them to respond more quickly than us to new or emerging technologies or changes in customer requirements.
 Many of our competitors also have significant influence in the semiconductor industry.
 They may be able to introduce new technologies or devote greater resources to the development, marketing and sales of their products than we can.
 Furthermore, in the event of a manufacturing capacity shortage, these competitors may be able to manufacture products when we are unable to do so.